NeuromatchAcademy/instructor-course-content/_sources/tatraining/TA_Training_CN.md

   #### Assessment:
   Please complete the quiz we prepared for you.
 [Here](https://portal.neuromatchacademy.org/api/redirect/to/4356eaf3-a41c-4f1d-a53b-f72738f8f37a) is the link.

-  #### Assessment:
-  Please complete the quiz we prepared for you.
-[Here](https://portal.neuromatchacademy.org/api/redirect/to/4356eaf3-a41c-4f1d-a53b-f72738f8f37a) is the link.

 ### Tech stack
 - Video: [Watch here](https://youtu.be/E2EtK_yCfTc)
 - Slides: [Download here](https://osf.io/download/z4vfm)